l00p3/luca_realsense/README.md

-# This is a repo to facilitate the use of RealSense cameras everywhere in the world
+# This is a repo to facilitate the use of Intel RealSense D400 Series cameras everywhere in the world

+This repo is tested only on Intel RealSense D455 camera and Ubutnu 22.04.

 ## Before to Start
 Be sure that Intel RealSense SDK 2.0 is installed: